ducphan122/spring-food-ordering-system/documentation/Outbox.md

 - use ObjectMapper for Json serialization of domain events.
 With spring-boot-starter-json, a default ObjectMapper is created and it is used for serialization/deserialization, we can however add custom configuration, properties to it (Ex: add FAIL_ON_UNKNOWN_PROPERTIES to false will prevent failing when it encounters unknown JSON properties during serialization)

+A typical outbox structure is as follows:
+- in **application-service/outbox**, we have model and scheduler.
+  - In model, We have OderOutboxMessage.
+In OderOutboxMessage, we also have a string payload, which is the serialized json of OrderEventPayload
+  - In scheduler, we have PaymentOutboxScheduler and PaymentOutboxCleanerScheduler.
+- In **application-service/ports/output/repository**, which is the interface to save, find, delete the outbox message.
+This interface is implemented in dataaccess layer
+- In **application-service/ports/output/message/publisher**, we have the outbox publisher interface, which is implemented in messaging module.
+This interface has a publish method, which takes in an outboxMessage and a callback BiConsumer method to update outbox status

 ## Order Service
 - the 3 events: OrderCreatedEvent, OrderPaidEvent, OrderApprovedEvent are persisted to the database tables but are segregated into two tables to keep unrelated events separate, one for payment servce and one for restaurant service.
 - OrderPaymentOutboxMessage and OrderApprovalOutboxMessage are the outbox tables for payment and restaurant service respectively.

 **ports/output/message/publisher**
 - we dont need seperate publisher for each event (Ex: OrderCreatedEvent, OrderPaidEvent,OrderCancelledEvent, ) because we use outbox publisher for each service (payment, restaurant).
 We can differentiate the event type by using the payload object from outbox message (which are the domain events)
   - In PaymentOutboxMessage there is OrderPaymentEventPayload, which has field paymentOrderStatus, which can be PAID or CREATED or CANCELLED
   - In RestaurantOutboxMessage there is OrderApprovalEventPayload, which has field restaurantOrderStatus, which can be APPROVED

-**PaymentOutboxScheduler**
-- This scheduler will read the outbox table, and publish the message to the topic.
-It only process message with outboxStatus = STARTED, and sagaStatus = STARTED or COMPENSATING.
-We use these 2 sagaStatus because in if we look at OrderSagaHelper, we are actually asking for order PENDING (when first Created) and CANCELLING (when restaurant reject the order) events, which are the 2 types of events that paymentService is subscribed to.
-- This Scheduler will use paymentRequestMessagePublisher interface to publish the message, passing the outboxMessage as well as a method to update and persist outbox status to database.
-Because this method will be used by the publisher, which is a implementation of paymentRequestMessagePublisher interface in the messaging module
+**PaymentOutboxScheduler Notes**
-- The reason why we process message with outboxStatus = STARTED, because when Scheduler publish the message, it will update the outbox status to either COMPLETED or FAILED, so the next time scheduler process message, it wont process the same message again.
-In rare cases, because of network delay, the first scheduler publish method is not called until the second run of scheduler, this time the same outboxMessage may be published more than once
+In rare cases, because of network delay, the first scheduler publish method is not called until the second run of scheduler, this time the same OrderPaymentOutboxMessage->PaymentRequestAvroModel may be published more than once
   - Option 1: this can be handled by strict lock and await mechanism, but it will make the scheduler slower and not acceptable in distributed applications
-  - Option 2: we should be cautious for the consumer side, in this case is the restaurant service, after processing the message, it will update the outbox status to COMPLETED or FAILED, so the next time scheduler process message, it wont process the same message again.
-This will make sure we have idempotent (distince) messages
+  - Option 2: we should be cautious for the consumer side, in this case is the payment service (in PaymentRequestKafkaListener -> PaymentRequestHelper.persistPayment), we will eliminate duplicate message (not run the business logic).
+This will make sure we have idempotent (distinct) message.
+See PaymentRequestHelper.persistPayment comment
+- Notes, in both OrderService and PaymentService, we have optimistic locking and unique constraint to prevent saving the final state of OutboxMessage.
+But in rare cases,if 2 concurrent threads that simultaneously bypass the check (if exist outBoxMessage before), they can both run the business logic, even for the payment service to update the CreditEntry and CreditHistory.
+However, this is not an issue because at the end, it will need to save the final state of OutboxMessage, and the unique constraint or optimistic locking will raise an exception.
+Because we annotate the entire operation with @Transactional, any changes made by one of the thread will be rolled back.

 **PaymentOutboxCleanerScheduler**
 - This scheduler will delete the outbox message with outboxStatus = COMPLETED, and sagaStatus = SUCCEEDED, FAILED, COMPENSATED.
 We use these 3 sagaStatus because we want to delete the message after it is successfully processed by the consumer.